 A Two-Minute Guide To Japanese Dining Etiquette

 If you’re travelling to Japan and eating out, here’s what you’ll need to know about Japanese dining etiquette.
-As a communications expert, Australian ex-pat and now a Tokyo local, it’s a thing Kate McQuestin knows a thing or two about.
+As a communications expert, Australian ex-pat and now a Tokyo local, it’s a topic Kate McQuestin knows a thing or two about.

 She says the first thing to understand is that Japanese people typically won’t eat ‘on-the-go’ like we do in Australia.
 You’ll also rarely see them eating in public.